Residual Measurement Of ClO2

 Determination of residual ClO2 in process or potable water is a tricky situation.
-As there are several interferences from other oxidants present in water in addition to ClO2 and its disinfection bi-products.
-The test method for measurement of ClO2 is a normally interfered with its bi-products chlorite & chlorate due to the difficulty in measuring a specific oxidants among other oxidants.
+As there are several interferences from other oxidants present in water in addition to ClO2 and its disinfection by-products.
+The test method for measurement of ClO2 is normally interfered with its by-products chlorite & chlorate due to the difficulty in measuring a specific oxidant among other oxidants.

 Amaranth – Amaranth is a colorimetric indicator that is selectively decolorized by mg/L concentration of ClO2.
-The method does not have interference by chlorite,chlorate,monochloramine,free chlorine & ferric ion.
-And the minimum measurement that can be performed is up to 5mg/L. Hence the said is recommened only in the lab level and not in field.
+The method does not have interference by chlorite, chlorate,monochloramine, free chlorine & ferric ion.
+And the minimum measurement that can be performed in up to 5mg/L. Hence the said is recommended only at the lab level and not in the field.

-Chlorophenol Red ( CPR). – The method is similar to Amarnath method where in CPR is decolorized by ClO2.
-The method faces a interference by free chlorine in water.
-With this method concentration upto 0.1 ppm can be determined.
-But again the method is operation dependent because of the precise pipetting requirement.
+Chlorophenol Red ( CPR). – The method is similar to the Amarnath method wherein CPR is decolorized by ClO2.
+The method faces interference by free chlorine in the water.
+With this method concentration, up to 0.1 ppm can be determined.
+But again the method is operation-dependent because of the precise pipetting requirement.

 SVS AQUA Technologies has emerged as a leader in providing better and eco- friendly water treatment solutions for the industries around the world.

 LGB ( Lissamine Green B) – Like amaranth and CPR, ClO2 selectively decolorizes LGB dye.
 With this method, the minimum residue that can be measured is 2.5 mg/L. but again the method is only recommended at the laboratory level and not in the field.